 I wonder why not more people travel with wigs.
 It’s ingenious!
-You can easily change your hair style depending on your mood or outfit (or the colours of your destination), you can cover up bad hair days and don’t have to style your hair for epic holiday photos.
+You can easily change your hair style depending on your mood or outfit (or the colours of your destination), you can cover up bad hair days (or no hair days) and don’t have to style your hair for epic holiday photos.
 So if you want to pack your wig for your next trip, here are my personal tips.

 **** This post contains affiliate links.
 If you book anything from them, this doesn’t cost you anything but might give me a little commission to help keep this free blog full of more travel tips and me fuelled with chocolate to keep writing. ****

 Table of Contents

 I started my world trip three years ago with a black wig, which got a “sibling” after I entered a cosplay shop in Japan.
 The black wig was perfect for blending in just a little more in Japan at a point where I stood out thanks to my bleached blonde pixie cut.
 I did get the occasional side glance but also sneaky photos taken “of the wall behind me”.
 Yeah, right.
 With the black wig, that was no more!

 The pink wig got more attention, naturally, but it also felt so exciting as I loved having pink hair during my trip to Australia.
 The overall dying process left my hair dead and my scalp burning, so I knew I wouldn’t wanna go through that ordeal again.
 Cue the wigs!

 Getting that exact shade right is hard when you buy premade wigs (especially those with lower end prices), so I decided to order a long white wig and cut and dye it myself.
 If you don’t know what you’re doing, I don’t recommend this.
 Still, I travelled with the pastel mess all over Croatia and it popped amazingly against the teal blues of Plitvice Waterfall.